AlexDontsov2008/Diploma/README.md

 This project shows a graphical representation of optimized Lee Wave algorithm in the dynamic environment.
 ------------------------------------------------------
-This project was written with the C++ with SFML library.
+This project was written with the C++ and SFML library.